Kids Books About Emotions

 Louis has a tendency to interrupt, and here he learns about the value and skill of listening to what others have to say, too.

-Love, Matt de la Pena, illustration.
+Love, Matt de la Pena, illus.
 Loren Long

 This book about life’s highs and lows covers some tough issues and cuts across class and race demographics — some say it’s a little heavy for young listeners, but it’s a beautiful book with a universal message about finding love in everyday places.